omerksnl/ASL-Calculator/definition.md

 - Cost: ~3,240.10 TL per device (Robotistan)
 - Additional costs: Power supply (~716.26 TL in Robotistan), MicroSD card (~180 TL in Amazon)

 **Justification:** The Raspberry Pi 5 represents an ideal edge computing platform for our project.
 It provides sufficient computational power for local model training while maintaining realistic resource constraints that mirror real-world edge devices (smartphones, IoT devices, embedded systems).
 The 4GB RAM limitation forces us to optimize our model architecture and training procedures, making our solution more practical and deployable.
 The CNN we'll train will already be able to track hand movement.

-The low cost (~4,136 TL per complete setup) makes it accessible for us while still providing meaningful computational capabilities.
+**Training Approach:** We will use a single Raspberry Pi 5 and run federated learning clients sequentially (not simultaneously).
+This approach:
+- Reduces hardware costs from ~8,272 TL to ~4,136 TL (50% cost savings)
+- Still demonstrates the federated learning concept effectively
+- Allows us to simulate two different clients by running client.py with different datasets sequentially
+- Maintains the same experimental validity for comparing IID vs Non-IID data distributions

 #### 3.1.2.
 Server Device: Laptop